neoxcrazy/gg-bot-upload-assistant/README.md

         * Removed support for imgyukle

     ### Bug Fixes
-    * TSP internal uploads
     * No dupe message not being shown in certain cases
-    * PA streaming service tagging bug fixed
+    * Invalid PA streaming service tagging
+    * PQ10, HLG and WCG HDR Formats not being detected

 **1.1**